‘No Sane Person’ Would Believe Putin Is Seriously Ill, Says the Kremlin

 Persistent rumors that Russian President Vladimir Putin is suffering from cancer can be laid to rest, according to his foreign minister Sergei Lavrov.
 “I don’t think that sane people can see in this person signs of some kind of illness or ailment,” Lavrov—whose relationship the truth is at best sketchy—told France TF1 television.
 “You can watch him on screens, read and listen to his speeches.
 I leave it to the conscience of those who spread such rumors despite daily opportunities to assess how anyone is looking.”

 Former member of Britain’s MI6 agency have claimed in recent weeks that Putin is seriously ill, possibly suffering from cancer.
-Sir Richard Dearlove, former head of MI6, predicted that he would be too sick to lead the country by next year, and former head of the agency’s Russia desk, Christopher Steele, said he was “quite seriously ill” earlier this month.
+Sir Richard Dearlove, former head of MI6, predicted that he would be too sick to lead the country by next year, and controversial former head of the agency’s Russia desk, Christopher Steele, said he had been informed that Putin was “quite seriously ill” earlier this month.

 Rumors intensified about the 69-year-old autocrat last year when he was noticeably puffy.
 Those rumors spread as various photos of him looked like they had been altered, perhaps to hide shaking or other ailments.
 Then over the weekend, an FSB officer reportedly told a former FSB officer who had defected that Putin has “no more than two to three years to stay alive” attributing the ailment to a “severe form of rapidly progressing cancer” that cause his limbs to tremble uncontrollably.